ACE Robyns Nominations

 Award Conditions

-Nominees must be employed in the UK contract catering and food service industry, working across any sector of the industry:
+Nominees must be 35 or under, be employed in the UK contract catering and food service industry, working across any sector of the industry:

 -